swcarpentry/git-novice/episodes/03-create.md

 ~~~
 {: .output}

-Git stores information about the project in this special sub-directory.
+Git uses this special sub-directory to store all the information about the project,
+including all files and sub-directories located within the project's directory.
-If we ever delete it,
+If we ever delete the `.git` sub-directory,
 we will lose the project's history.

 We can check that everything is set up correctly